PlanktoScope/device-pkgs/README.md

 # pallets
-Software package repositories for the PlanktoScope software distro
+Forklift package repositories for the PlanktoScope software distro

 ## Introduction